 Spare Some Change?

-Psychological Insights into How Organizations Change—and Why They So Often Fail to Adapt
+Psychological Insights into How Organizations and Individuals Change—and Why They Often Don’t

 The Puppy and the Ocean

 What Nonprofits Must Understand about Human Nature, Raising Money, and Fighting for a Cause

 The Psychology of Personal Finance, Banking and RiskCategories: Science

 Praise for Shankar Vedantam

 Shankar simply was marvelous last night.
 We are so lucky to work with a speaker who was dedicated to connecting his talk to our theme and mission.
 This was done superbly and was well beyond what we expected.
 Our patrons were blown away by the caliber of the talk and I believe it left them wanting to learn more, and we hope that our project on the Brain will feed them!— Sun Valley Center for the Arts

 Books by Shankar Vedantam

 - 212 572-2013